keshav260820/GitLab-Practical/README.md

 # 🌟 Taskify

 ## 📌 Description
-Taskify is a Notion-like productivity tool that helps users organize tasks, notes, and projects efficiently.
+Taskify is a Notion-like productivity tool that helps users organize tasks, notes, and projects efficiently.very good app for daily task

 ## 🎨 Demo Preview (HTML & CSS)
 Here is a simple *HTML & CSS* snippet from the project:

 html
 <!DOCTYPE html>